russelltsherman/proj-debops/doc/INSTALL.md

 - [PyEnv Setup](doc/PYENV.md)

+do not overlook the instructions for creating the querium python environment

 ## Install Ansible

 - [Ansible Setup](doc/ANSIBLE.md)

+can alternatively be installed by `pip install -r requirements.txt`

 ## Install DebOps

 - [DebOps Setup](doc/DEBOPS.md)

+can alternatively be installed by `pip install -r requirements.txt`

 ## Create GPG KeyPair

 - [Create GPG KeyPair](https://alexcabal.com/creating-the-perfect-gpg-keypair/)

+a GPG keypair is required if you opt to use debops-padlock to encrypt your local secrets store.

 ## Install Terraform